 Here's some more details about the tunnel: The Big Savage Tunnel is an abandoned railway tunnel located about 9 miles (14 km) southeast of Meyersdale, Pennsylvania.
 The Big Savage, Borden Tunnel, and Brush Tunnels are part of the Great Allegheny Passage rail trail.
 It was originally built for the Connellsville subdivision of the Western Maryland Railway.
 The mountain and tunnel are named for John Savage, an early surveyor who narrowly avoided becoming a victim of cannibalism in the area in 1736.

-I wouldn't say that the bone cave is a fascinating sight because there's not much to see but it's very unique and worth a stop.
+The bone cave is not the most fascinating sight on the Great Allegheny Passage because there's not much to see but it's very unique and worth a stop.
 The cave is located a couple miles down the hill from Frostburg, and what you can see is a sign sharing the history and the entrance to the cave which has been closed off with a chain link fence.
 The cave's history is really interesting and it's right on the edge of the trail.
 In 1912 workers excavating a cut for the Western Maryland Railway along Andy's Ridge broke into the partly filled cave.
 A local naturalist, Raymond Armbruster, observed fossil bones among the rocks that had been blasted loose and were being removed from the cut.
 Armbruster notified paleontologists at the Smithsonian Institution, and James W. Gidley began excavating that same year.
 The cave later became known as the "Cumberland Bone Cave".

 Between 1912 to 1916, Gidley excavated the Cumberland Bone Cave, where 41 genera of mammals were found, about 16 per cent of which are extinct.
 Numerous excellent skulls and enough bones to reconstruct skeletons for a number of the species were present.
 Skeletons of the Pleistocene Cave Bear and an extinct Saber-toothed cat from the Bone Cave are on permanent exhibit in the Ice Age Mammal exhibit at the National Museum of Natural History, Smithsonian Institution in Washington, DC.
 Many of the fossilized bones date from 200,000 years ago.
 The Cumberland Bone cave represents one of the finest Pleistocene-era faunas known from eastern North America.